My Review/Paper on the Oct. 12, 2012 Criswell Bible College Conference on the Millennial Reign of Christ

 12as you look forward to the day of God and speed its coming.
 That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat.
 13But in keeping with his promise we are looking forward to a new heaven and a new earth, the home of righteousness.

-11Then I saw a great white throne and him who was seated on it.
+11Then I saw a and him who was seated on it.
 Earth and heaven fled from his presence, and there was no place for them.

 (B) This event should be fulfilled according to Partial Preterists hermeneutics.

 17After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.

 1 Thessalonians 5

 9For God did not appoint us to suffer wrath but to receive salvation through our Lord Jesus Christ.
 10He died for us so that, whether we are awake or asleep, we may live together with him